alealejandro1/taxi_compass/README.md

 # Hello 👋
-Welcome to the taxi-compass project created during the 24-week LeWagon Part Time Data Science bootcamp (Sep '21 - Jan '22).
+Welcome to the taxi-compass project created during the 24-week LeWagon Part Time Data Science bootcamp (Aug '21 - Jan '22).
 What you see here is a working version of a solution we put together to address the question that many taxi drivers face: "Where should I go to find riders?" 🤔